Skip to content

 Luxor Best Egyptian Destinations

-One of the richest Egyptian cities in terms of antiquities and historical sites, it was only natural that we should include this city on our list.
+As one of the wealthiest Egyptian cities in terms of antiquities and historical sites, it was only natural that we should include it on our list.

-After you’re done, step next door to the Valley of the Kings, to visit its beautifully ornamented tombs, of some of the grandest Egyptian pharaohs of all time, like Ramses II, Seti I, Amenhotep II and of course, the tomb of King Tutankhamun.
-Tens of lavish tombs have been excavated in the valley making for a great experience of walking through the past.
+After you’re done, step next door to the Valley of the Kings to visit the beautifully ornamented tombs of some of the grandest Egyptian pharaohs of all time, like Ramses II, Seti I, Amenhotep II, and, of course, King Tutankhamun.
+Tens of lavish tombs have been excavated in the valley, making it a great experience to walk through the past.

 The Karnak and Luxor Temples are two monuments that should not be missed.
 Karnak is one of the largest temple complexes in the world and was added to over hundreds of years by one pharaoh after the next.
-Walking through the complex might take an entire day, but we do recommend that you explore every inch, because you will find it to be truly fascinating.
-Every corner of the temple tells its own story and presents a unique mixture of so many cultures and historical eras.
+Walking through the complex might take an entire day, but we recommend exploring every inch because you will find it fascinating.
+Every corner of the temple tells its own story and presents a unique mixture of many cultures and historical eras.

-The Luxor Temple is equally magnificent and contains a plethora of sandstone structures, from statues of gods and pharaohs to stunning murals.
-It goes without saying that no trip to Egypt is complete without exploring the ancient grounds on which these temples sit.
+The Luxor Temple is equally magnificent and contains many sandstone structures, from statues of gods and pharaohs to stunning murals.
+No trip to Egypt is complete without exploring the ancient grounds on which these temples sit.

 As for where to stay while there, we have just the place for you!

-Built in 1886 by British explorers, the Winter Palace Hotel in Luxor overlooks the Valley of the Kings and was once a retreat for the Egyptian royal family.
-It presents a unique chance to experience royal living at a Victorian-style Palace, while surrounded by Paranoiac temples and a magnificent ancient civilization.
+Built in 1886 by British explorers, the Winter Palace Hotel in Luxor overlooked the Valley of the Kings and was once a retreat for the Egyptian royal family.
+It presents a unique chance to experience royal living at a Victorian-style Palace surrounded by Paranoiac temples and a magnificent ancient civilization.

 AswanBest Egyptian Destinations

-After the mesmerizing trip to Luxor, you have to go further south to the city of Aswan, where the Nile meets the origins of history, making it one of the best Egyptian destinations to visit for a relaxed vacation.
+After the mesmerizing trip to Luxor, you have to go further south to Aswan, where the Nile meets the origins of history, making it one of the best Egyptian destinations to visit for a relaxed vacation.

-The Aswan Botanical Garden can be found adjacent to the island, el Nabatat Island, a small, island in the Nile less than a kilometre long and less than ½ a kilometre wide.
+The Aswan Botanical Garden is adjacent to El Nabatat Island, a small island in the Nile less than a kilometre long and less than ½ kilometre wide.

 Previously known as Kitchener’s Island (the former owner), the island is filled with exotic trees, many from India, and plants in gardens with view walkways.
 It is now the property of the Egyptian government and is used as a research station called the Botanical Research Institute.

-Another magnificent historical site situated on an island is the Temple of Abu Simbel, found 240 km southwest of Aswan.
-What makes this temple unique is that it was actually carved in the mountains to commemorate Ramses II’s victory at Kadesh battle.
-What is truly unique about it is that it was built and positioned in a way that on October 22nd and February 22nd of each year the rays of the sun would penetrate into the sanctuary to illuminate the sculptures on the black wall, except for the statue of Ptah, the ancient god connected to the underworld.
+Another magnificent historical site on the island is the Temple of Abu Simbel, located 240 km southwest of Aswan.
+This temple is unique because it was carved in the mountains to commemorate Ramses II’s victory at the Kadesh battle.
+What is truly unique about it is that it was built and positioned in a way that on 22 October and 22 February of each year, the rays of the sun would penetrate the sanctuary to illuminate the sculptures on the black wall, except for the statue of Ptah, the ancient god connected to the underworld.
 People come from all over the world to witness such a stunning phenomenon.

 Back in Aswan, Philae Temple (also known as Temple of Isis) is a magnificent temple only reached by boat.
 It was nearly lost after the construction of the high dam of Aswan.
-But was luckily rescued through joint cooperation between Egypt and UNESCO, and was moved in big blocks to Agilka Island, its current location.
-So, do not miss the opportunity to see this amazing site.
+Luckily, it was rescued through cooperation between Egypt and UNESCO and moved in big blocks to Agilka Island, its current location.
+So, do not miss the opportunity to see this fantastic site.

-Tourists in Aswan are always advised to head to Nubia for a one-day excursion to explore its culture and beautifully colourful houses and kind people.
+Tourists in Aswan are always advised to head to Nubia for a one-day excursion to explore its culture, beautifully colourful houses, and kind people.

 Nubia is one of Africa’s oldest civilizations.
-You can take a trip to Sohail Island by felucca to meet locals, visit one of their traditional houses, drink warm tea and have a meal with them, and then explore the village and markets.
+You can take a felucca trip to Sohail Island to meet locals, visit one of their traditional houses, drink warm tea, have a meal with them, and then explore the village and markets.

 Film Locations in Italy: Cities and Landscapes